kaustubhk24/blog.kaustubh.codes/_posts/2021-03-21-python-to-count-words-in-a-text-file-those-are-ending-with-alphabet-e.md

 ---
 id: 1451
-title: 'function in Python to count words in a text file those are ending with alphabet &#8220;e&#8221;'
+title: 'function in Python to count words in a text file those are ending with alphabet "e"'
 date: 2021-03-21T06:14:16+00:00
 author: kaustubh
 layout: post